heiljj/iCEFARM/README.md

  newgrp docker
  ```

 Build the image.
 You may skip this step and the image will automatically download from DockerHub.
+If you are on an arm device, change the tag to arm.
 ```
-docker build -f deploy/Dockerfile -t usbipiceproject/usbipice-worker:all .
+docker build -f deploy/Dockerfile -t usbipiceproject/usbipice-worker:amd.
 ```
 A compose file is included for running both the worker and control.
 This can also be done through the provided vscode tasks.
+If you are on an arm device, you will need to change the image tag in the compose file to arm.
 ```
 docker compose -f deploy/compose.yml up
 ```